KsNewSpace/Parallax_MaskKSC/README.md

 - I have to tinker with Kronometer or other settings to make the daytime make a little more sense.
 It should be ~12 hours on 2.7x scale but it isn't?

-My Complete Mod List: [KSP Stockalike Overhaul](https://github.com/KsNewSpace/Ks_Stockalike_Overhaul)
+My Complete Mod List: [K's Stockalike Overhaul](https://github.com/KsNewSpace/Ks_Stockalike_Overhaul)
 ====================

 ![image](screenshots/bonkers.jpg)